usnistgov/PyHyperScattering/docs/source/user_guide/idx_user_guide.rst

 :ref:`Catalog Search <search_catalog>`
 -------------------------------
-The searchCatalog function provides a way to search the Bluesky catalog based on chosen criteria and returns a pandas DataFrame with selected scans.
+When using PyHyperScattering to load Bluesky catalog files through tiled (i.e., in the SST1RSoXSDB module), one of the first steps is to select which scans to load.
+The searchCatalog function provides this functionality and returns a pandas DataFrame with all the selected scans.